Travel on Point(s)

 General Tips for Communicating with Airline Reps

 If you're ever prompted to provide your loyalty account number, do so.
-Some airlines, like AA, save that information so that next time you call from the same number, the system recognizes you and saves you one step towards reaching an agent.
+Some airlines, like American, save that information so that next time you call from the same number, the system recognizes you and saves you one step towards reaching an agent.

 If you do end up on the phone, avoid calling while on the move.
 The last thing you want is being close to a resolution and have your call drop.